robin22y/mathew/README.md

 ## Data Storage

-All data is stored in localStorage under the key `borrbox-items`.
+All data is stored in localStorage under the key `reborro-items` (with automatic migration from `borrbox-items`).

 ## PWA